luiscx99/World-Time/ReadMe.md

 # World Time Python Code

-This is a personal project that helps you get the time of any country in the world.
+This app that helps you get the time of any country in the world.

 ## Features